aryzach/aryzach.github.io/assistedDying/notes.md

 This is a mission-driven organization.
 This is an explicitly non-political organization with a singular goal.
 Unsure if it would be good to draw the line and say never go to one party or use the help of one party if I think it would help us because it might alienate a lot of people and but maybe short-term be good for the cause long-term be bad for the cause.
 Or maybe it is okay to go that route externally but then in the organization try to make everybody understand that this is just a tool and that the organization is not aligning with a particular party

-### Notes from voice memo in email (I guess I already took these same notes, and they're in this file.
-I should coalese them)
-1. different risks
-  - business risk (will people want to pay for this and how much, what is the pricing model and early product look like and how to price it, esp in early stages, but also what does pricing / product model look like at different stages of this)
-  - product risk, delivery risk (not a SaaS where you need to show immediate value.
-We could structure in such a way to have more immediate value, but it's hard because ultimately 99% of the value will come in 10-20 years when it's passed and they can receive the full product value.
-This might not neccessarily be true, because a lot of value might come from 'hope'.
-Otherwise, we can still provide valueable services even if they can't receive the entire value.
-Part of this is just being part of the process towards a big goal)
-2. different products at different price points at different stages of this.
-So what does this product/price combo look like at each stage, and why?
-  - first stage more dependent on donations until we get to a point where we can disallow donations (or make donations necessarily anonymous)
-3. if I play a role in this, what is my role and why? (where I want to spend my time and why?)
-  - Me:
-    * driving the process
-    * knows what's next
-    * knows how to transition into next stages
-    * can stucture the business model
-    * where we're spending our time and money
-    * what the priorities are
-    * learing the legal process and getting technical on the legal system
-    * learning history of other similar movements
-    * learning what it takes to pass a law, and who you have to talk to / make connections with because it's a beurocratic, formal system (can't reinvent the wheel or do much different in the law-making process)
-    * generally backend and legal side
-  - Front-end / customer-facing:
-    * put right people in place on the front-end / customer-facing side because I'm not particularly empathetic and don't think I come across as empathetic, and I don't have the skillset or not really good at having a lot of relationships
-    * The front-end person / face of the company should be somebody who is empathetic and has the capacity to have meaningful, productive, enriching experiences and relationships with a lot of people because I don't think I should be the one who's interacting with a lot of different people on a regular basis.
-Somebody like Zoe would be a lot better at that
-    * obviously need to find this person from somebody I already know, or through working on this project and find somebody in the community who gets what this project is about, understand my thesis for their role, and we align
-4. write a shorter version of the 'op-ed' thing that can be linked to the long version
-5. going zero-to-one.
-Not as a product, but how do I set this project in motion in a way that keeps momentum
-  - what are the first few steps
-    * 6 month plan: building a community, finding people who are interested and want to talk, and connecting those people, talking w current death with dignity people, and other similar organizations, I don't think this could / should be a full-time thing initially (I'm thinking otherwise now because I was getting burnt out before, and need to have some social balance / enjoyable time away from work now)
-    * what does the first day look like? first week? first few months?
-    * how do you build a community?
-    * is there any income? should we be taking money from anybody this early?
-    * this is largely what twisted fields taught me, having an idea and putting it in place.
-What I didn't learn was long-term execution and company building and management, but I think this is a big hurdle, taking an idea from just an idea and going from zero to one.
-This is difference between ideas and results.
-Even if you're getting shitty results you need to be able to go from some idea to execution

 Need to keep in mind to avoid burnout: I kinda got addicted to setting goals and working non-stop to acheive them.
 But my first big, self-imposed goal that I actually had to bend and work towards was getting an intership in school.
 But even then, I knew I had to do a discrete list of things, and I just did those and did them really well.
 But I didn't spend much of my other time working towards that goal tirelessly, and I wasn't even super confident I would get an internship, but the reason I wouldn't get an internship were kinda out of my control as long as I did the things on that discrete list well.
 I'd like to recreate that feeling inside myself, not be anxious, still acheive results, know what's outside of my control.
 Two issues here are 1. this is pre-money, so some anxiety about money (maybe this can be subdued by having contract work 1-2 days / week to keep me afloat) and 2.
 I've kinda internalized that more is under my control than I used to think, and I think I learned this part at Twisted Fields.
 I think I have much higher angency now.
 The unfortunate outcome of that is that I see more places I can have influence over the outcome and I seek those out and use them.
 But I think I can still do this in a calm, slow-burn type of way